poupou-web3/sybil-scorer/README.md

 ## Installation

-- Python 3.10
+- Python >= 3.9
 - ```pip install sybil-scorer```

 ## What is inside?

 The package has two main sub-packages.

-- **sbdata** is a package to easily retrieve a large amount of data from the flipside API.
+- **sbdata** is a package to easily retrieve a large amount of data from the Flipside API.
 - **sblegos** a package to perform on-chain transactions analysis to detect potential Sybil behavior.
 - **sbutils** is a package that makes it easy to load the data extracted with sbdata and use it in sblegos.